Former Oriole Mychal Givens happy to be with Cubs

 “I’m hoping to go to the playoffs here,”Givens said.
 “I love it here, and we have a very good team.
 We just need everything to fall into place and get to the playoffs.”

-Coincidentally, the Cubs were interested in Givens dating back to July of 2017 after acquiring left-handed starter Jose Quintana from the White Sox.
+Coincidentally, the Cubs were interested in Givens going back to July 2017 after acquiring left-handed starter Jose Quintana from the White Sox.

 “It was a really good, comfortable situation that teams wanted me, but my own team and GM wanted me to stay.”

-Pitcher Grayson Rodriguez, their first pick in the 2018 draft and the third-best prospect by Baseball America, was on the verge of a major league promotion until suffering a lat strain that puts the balance of his 2022 season in question.
+Pitcher Grayson Rodriguez, their first pick in the 2018 draft and the third-best prospect by Baseball America, was on the verge of a major-league promotion until suffering a lat strain that put the balance of his 2022 season in question.

-Givens didn’t sign with the Cubs until two weeks before the start of the season, but he’s been unscored upon in 17 of his 22 appearances.
+Givens, who didn’t sign with the Cubs until two weeks before the start of the season, has been unscored upon in 17 of his 22 outings.

-“We’re try to figure it out on the fly now during the season,” Givens said.
-“It’s not just me, it was for all of us.
+“We’re trying to figure it out on the fly now during the season,” Givens said.
+“It’s not just me; it was for all of us.
 We’re just trying to bounce back every day, get in a rhythm and do what’s best for the team and win games.”